Augustus Frederick Ellis

+Biography

 Ellis was the son of Charles Ellis, 1st Baron Seaford and Elizabeth Catherine Caroline Hervey.
 His father's family made their wealth from sugar estates in the Colony of Jamaica, and they owned over 1,000 slaves.

 He was educated at Eton College between 1811 and 1814, and commissioned into the 9th Regiment of Light Dragoons in 1817.
 On 4 October 1821 Ellis purchased a captaincy in the 76th Regiment of Foot.

 He stood for the Seaford constituency, a seat controlled by his father, in the 1826 general election.
 He was returned as the Member of Parliament alongside fellow Tory John Fitzgerald.
-Ellis vacated the seat to allow George Canning to hold the seat for four months in 1827, before resuming it.
+Ellis vacated the seat to allow George Canning to hold the seat in April 1827; when Canning died four months later, Ellis resumed the seat.
 He rarely attended the House of Commons and focused on his military career, being promoted to lieutenant-colonel in the 60th Royal Rifles in December 1828.
 Ellis voted for Catholic emancipation in March 1829.

 He died in Jamaica in August 1841 while in the command of the 2nd Battalion of his regiment.

 He married Mary Frances Thurlow Cunynghame, daughter of Col. Sir David Cunynghame of Milncraig, 5th Baronet and Maria Thurlow, on 25 June 1828.
 They had two sons, and three daughters: